-The Board has determined that all of its directors are independent under these standards, except for Neil M. Koehler, who serves as our President and Chief Executive Officer, and Michael D. Kandris, who serves as our Chief Operating Officer.
+The Board has determined that all of its directors are independent under these standards, except for Michael D. Kandris, who serves as our Co-Chief Executive Officer, Co-President and Chief Operating Officer, and Neil M. Koehler, who serves as our Co-Chief Executive Officer and Co-President.
 Messrs.
-Koehler and Kandris are deemed not to be independent due to their employment relationships with Pacific Ethanol, Inc. Our director nominees, Gilbert E. Nathan and Dianne S. Nury, are also independent under these standards.
+Kandris and Koehler are deemed not to be independent due to their employment relationships with Pacific Ethanol, Inc.